laszekQ/ascii-convert/README.md

 ## Build
 I built it on **Linux** using **CMake** 3.31.6.
-You can do the same by running:
+You can do the same by simply running:
 ```bash
 cmake .
 make
 ```
-in the project folder.<br>
+in the project folder.
+This will download SFML 3.0.0 from the official repository.<br>
 However, if you build on Windows, **you may face some problems** with SFML dependencies.